Official receiver

 An officer of the Insolvency Service of the United Kingdom, an official receiver (OR) is an officer of the court to which they are attached.
 The OR is answerable to the courts for carrying out the courts' orders and for fulfilling their duties under law.
-They also act on directions, instructions and guidance from the service's Inspector General or, less often, from the Secretary of State for Business, Energy and Industrial Strategy.
+They also act on directions, instructions and guidance from the service's Inspector General or, less often, from the Secretary of State for Business and Trade.

 Responsibilities

 An OR has the following responsibilities: